-As an electronics technician, has extensive experience in the servicing of consumer, system control, audio, and communications electronics that dates from 1972.
+As an electronics technician, Mr. Miga has extensive experience in the servicing of consumer, system control, audio, and communications electronics that dates from 1972.
 Experience varies from production and quality control of new products, to master troubleshooter for various service centers to repair units that others could not.
 Extensive knowledge in the service of digital microprocessor circuit designs, audio, radio and video circuits.
 FCC second class Radiotelephone license and ISCET certifications were both obtained without schooling, and only at the request of the companies of employ at the time.
 Of all 12 technicians in the employ of the service company that required them to take the ISCET test in 1983, Mr. Miga was the only one that passed.

-As an engineering technician, although without a formal BSEE degree, Mr. Miga studied electronic engineering using university level books and professional training manuals.
+As an engineering technician, although without a formal MSEE degree, Mr. Miga studied electronic engineering using university level books and professional training manuals.
 Experience is mostly in the professional contract designing, debugging and building of prototypes for manufacturers, service contractors, communications and medical electronics companies, and individuals.
 Specialties include extensive experience with 7400 TTL and 4000 series CMOS, embedded system microcontrollers, discrete and IC based audio and video, and RF circuits.

 Marketing and Customer Relations: